AdobeDocs/experience-platform.en/help/edge/getting-started/web-sdk-faq.md

 # Adobe Experience Platform Web SDK Frequently Asked Questions

-This FAQ inclueds questions that are often asked aboutthe Adobe Web SDK/
+This FAQ includes questions that are often asked aboutthe Adobe Web SDK/

 ## What is Adobe Experience Platform Web SDK?

 Adobe Experience Platform Web SDK is a client-side JavaScript library that allows customers of the Adobe Experience Cloud to interact with the various services in the Experience Cloud.

-It sends data in a solution-agnostic way (XDM) to the Adobe Experience Platform Edge Network, which then maps the data to solution specific formats and destinations and sends it in real-time.
+It sends data in a solution-agnostic way (XDM) to the Adobe Experience Platform Edge Network, which then maps the data to solution specific formats and destinations and sends it in real time.

 **More information**
 [Adobe Summit presentation](https://www.adobe.com/summit/2020/with-alloy-js-never-tag-for-an-evar-or-mbox-again.html)